 Results: In patients with unexplained diarrhoea SeHCAT 7d retention values were <15% in 7 patients, indicating primary BAD, and >15% in 9 who were normal diarrhea controls.
 A positive correlation was found between SeHCAT retention and the magnitude of the fold change in FGF19 expression stimulated by either CDCA (r=0.50, n=16, p=0.02) or by GCDCA (r=0.76, n=7, p=0.02).
 The median CDCA stimulated fold change in FGF19 expression was significantly lower in CD compared to controls (87, n=12 vs 251, n=28, p=0.03) and a similar non-significant trend was observed for median GCDCA stimulated expression (97, n=10 vs 156, n=13, p=0.18).

 Conclusion: Ileal explants from patients with lower SeHCAT 7d retention had a lower response to both CDCA and GCDCA.
 Patients with CD had lower responses to CDCA.
 As uptake of GCDCA is dependent on carrier-mediated apical BA uptake but CDCA is not, this implies abnormalities in the intracellular ileal FGF19 response to BA.
-A reduced capacity to induce ileal FGF19 expression in response to absorbed BA is proposed to increase feacal BA due to increased hepatic BA synthesis in primary BAD.
+A reduced capacity to induce ileal FGF19 expression in response to absorbed BA is proposed to increase faecal BA due to increased hepatic BA synthesis in primary BAD.
 In secondary BAD an impaired ileal BA FGF19 response may lead to an increase in BA synthesis and faecal BA that is disproportionate to the degree of ileal BA malabsorption.